 Strain gage performance depends on excitation voltage and is affected by temperature.
-Shunt calibration ensures that resistance changes correspond to known torque values while a signal conditioner delivers high-stability excitation.
+Bi-polar rotor shunt calibration verifies CW and CCW calibration of the entire data chain while a signal conditioner delivers high-stability excitation.
 Applying precisely controlled temperature compensation removes the effect of hot environments and motor-generated heat.
 Last, hardening against EMI protects against interference from adjustable speed drives.

 No Peak Clipping